-- In the afternoon, the school building will be closed for access to all persons (including parents and families) beginning at 2:45 p.m. to allow for dismissal and the end-of-the-day transitions. - Persons in the building before 2:45 p.m. must remain under the supervision of school personnel and be escorted out during this designated time. - Only during direct supervised, extenuating circumstances, or special events may entry and exit be permitted. - The building will reopen for access at 4:15 p.m., which is the end of carpool and student transition times. - Due to carpool traffic and dismissal, families must park across the street and walk to the front entry door for the pick-up process. - The parent must come inside the building to pick up the child. - The parent is required to sign the student out in the Early Release Sign-out system located at the front receptionist desk.
-Parent must follow the direction of the front reception staff. - Grades may be affected when students miss instruction, classwork, assessments, testing, etc. Refer to grading and class assignments policy.
+- In the afternoon, the school building will be closed for access to all persons (including parents and families) beginning at 2:45 p.m. to allow for dismissal and the end-of-theday transitions. - Persons in the building before 2:45 p.m. must remain under the supervision of school personnel. - Only during direct supervised, extenuating circumstances, or special events may entry be permitted. - The building will reopen for access at 4:15 p.m., which is the end of carpool and student transition times. - Due to carpool traffic and dismissal, families must park across the street and walk to the front entry door for the pick-up process. - The parent must come inside the building to pick up your child. - Parent is required to sign the student out in the Early Release Sign-out system located at the front receptionist desk. - Grades may be affected when students miss instruction, classwork, assessments, testing, etc. Refer to grading and class assignments policy.